Split exact sequence: Related notions

 Pure exact sequences can be characterized as the filtered colimits of split exact sequences.

 Terminology in more general contexts

 In the context of short exact sequences of (not necessarily abelian) groups or in other settings, the term split exact sequence is used in two different ways by different people.
 Some people mean a short exact sequence that right-splits (thus corresponding to a semidirect product) and some people mean a short exact sequence that left-splits (which implies it right-splits, and corresponds to a direct product).
-When reading a book or paper, it is important to note precisely which of the two meanings is in use.